 About

-Mandeep Dillon was born in the West Midlands, to immigrant parents.
-Her upbringing instilled a strong awareness of inequality, and social justice, themes that continue to shape her life and practice.
+Mandeep Dillon was born in the West Midlands to immigrant parents.
+Her upbringing instilled an awareness of inequality and social justice that continues to inform her practice.
 She previously worked as a documentary filmmaker and creative director, producing work on the arts, environmental issues, and conflict across the Middle East, Asia, and Africa.